Calahonda – Always passing by

-I passed a few times by this beach, dominated by a strange rock, with cliffs overlooking a shallow beach, all composing an appealing look.
+I passed a few times by this beach, a village of Motril dominated by a strange rock, with cliffs overlooking a shallow beach, all composing an appealing look.

 However, Fernanda says that it must have dusty sand, and for that reason we never approached the beach.